 Calcium Hardness

 Calcium hardness will let you know how much calcium is in the water.
-Pools with vinyl liners don’t require calcium while plaster pools without salt-water chlorine generators should have a calcium level fm 250 to 350.
-If the pool has a generator the level should be from 350 to 450.
+Pools with vinyl liners don't require calcium while plaster pools without salt-water chlorine generators should have a calcium level from 250 to 350.
+If the pool has a generator, the level should be from 350 to 450.
 The calcium level can be increased with calcium chloride while the level can be lowered by replacing the water or by reverse osmosis water treatment.
 The proper level of calcium will help prevent damage to the plaster since high levels can lead to calcium scaling.
 Many pool shops sell calcium chloride under names such as Hardness Plus and Calcium Hardness Increaser.
-The best way to add it is to spread it in the pool’s deep end.
+The best way to add it is to spread it in the pool's deep end.

 Cyanuric Acid